Keith Martin Rasmussen

 It was during his time at KC that Rasmussen demonstrated an innate flair for organizing major musical events.
 He served on the board of the Oshawa Symphony as chair of the program committee, organizing the concert season and arranging for performances in various venues.
 When he left the area, he was made an honorary member of the Oshawa Symphony Association in appreciation for his work.
 He also organized major choral events for the Royal Canadian College of Musicians and received an award for attracting the greatest number of new members to the Oshawa Centre.

-Subsequent positions have included teaching at Albert College in Belleville, Ontario, for a year and serving as full-time organist and choir director at First Presbyterian Churches in Statesville, North Carolina, from 2001 to 2005, and Winter Haven, Florida, from 2005 to 2009.
-He currently serves as Director of Liturgy and Music at St. Anthony Parish in Lakeland, Florida, and is Professor of Piano at Polk State College in nearby Winter Haven, a position he has held since 2007.
+Subsequent positions included teaching at Albert College in Belleville, Ontario, for a year and serving as full-time organist and choir director at First Presbyterian Churches in Statesville, North Carolina, from 2001 to 2005, and Winter Haven, Florida, from 2005 to 2009.
+Most recently he served as Director of Liturgy and Music at St. Anthony Parish in Lakeland, Florida, and was Professor of Piano at Polk State College in nearby Winter Haven, a position he held beginning in 2007.